neuralconfig/ruckus-ztp/SSH_PROXY_DESIGN.md

-# SSH Proxy Design for Raspberry Pi
+# SSH Proxy Design for Raspberry Pi (HISTORICAL)

+> **⚠️ ARCHIVED DESIGN DOCUMENT**
+>
+> This document represents the historical SSH proxy design that has been superseded by the **ZTP Edge Agent** architecture.
+>
+> **Current Architecture**: See [EDGE_AGENT_DESIGN.md](EDGE_AGENT_DESIGN.md) for the active edge agent implementation.
+>
+> **Migration**: The SSH proxy concept evolved into a full ZTP edge agent with local execution capabilities.

 ## Overview

-This document outlines the design for an SSH proxy application that runs on a Raspberry Pi (aarch64) to enable remote SSH access to network devices through the RUCKUS ZTP backend server.
-The proxy allows the web UI and iOS app to perform SSH operations on devices located on the Pi's local network without requiring inbound firewall rules.
+This document outlines the original design for an SSH proxy application that runs on a Raspberry Pi (aarch64) to enable remote SSH access to network devices through the RUCKUS ZTP backend server.
+This design has been implemented and then evolved into the current edge agent architecture with local ZTP execution.

 ## Problem Statement